Through the Amazon

 for jute bags and edible chestnuts.
 Now and then we spot the

 colorful feathers of tropical birds, and in the mornings we

 awake with the noisy screams of parrots.
 With a predictable regularity,

 each afternoon heavy tropical showers are pouring down.
 Then,

 it is getting active on the tranquil pontoon, when the truck

 drivers interrupt their siestas in the hammocks hung underneath

-their lorries in favour of a refreshing natural shower.
+their lorries in favor of a refreshing natural shower.

 |After the confluence of the black

-river Aripuanà in the brownish coloured Madeira river,
+river Aripuanà in the brownish colored Madeira river,

 we are crossing many floating rafts of the Garimperos, the gold